L1AMcB/ECE445SeniorDesign/ECE445Program/README.md

 1. Set up as a Bluetooth server
 2. Read force sensor values
 3. Respond to "GET_FORCE" commands by sending the current force value

-A sample Arduino sketch for the ESP32 will be provided separately.